anonymous-ecnlp19/BookRec/tool/BookRec/README.md

 # BookRec

 This folder contains the implementation of BookRec.
-Please be aware that the execution of BookRec takes a long time.
-First, you need to wait some minutes until you see something running.
-Afterwards, the similarity computation may take up to 4 hours.
-For instance, with the BookCrossing dataset, the similarity computation will finish after 3 hours.
+In order to run the tool, your computer should meet the following requirements.

 ## Requirements

   - Apache Maven >= 3.0